samarthasthan/e-commerce/README.md

 3. Run `docker-compose up` to start the services.
 4. Access the respective portals and websites via the provided URLs.

-For detailed setup instructions and additional information, please refer to the documentation in the `docs` directory.
+For detailed setup instructions, please refer to the documentation in the `docs` directory.

 ## Port Configuration